hackersanddesigners/smart-spectral-sensing/README.md

 ## Install the libraries dependencies

-Find the folder called _libdeps_, and copy paste its contents to your Arduino Library folder.
+Find the folder called _libdeps_ in the LilyGo wristband repository, and copy paste its contents to your Arduino Library folder.
 Mine is in:

     Macintosh HD > Users > [username] > Documents > Arduino > sketches > libraries